Sweetwater County Sheriff's Office

 SWEETWATER COUNTY — The Sweetwater County Sheriff's Office reported multiple arrests:

-Pablo Luis Ibarra, 37, was arrested July 10 for alleged manufacture or delivery of a controlled substance.

-Shawna Rae Nilson, 33, of Rock Springs was arrested July 10 for allegedly driving while under the influence, incapable of safely driving, alcohol, first offense.
+Amy Lou Biermaker, 58, of Grand Rapids, Michigan, was arrested July 17 for an alleged minimum speed limit violation, impeding traffic; headlamp violation; and possession of a controlled substance in plant form, less than 3 ounces, first offense.

-Nikki Leann Politte, 34, of Casper was arrested July 10 on a warrant for alleged burglary.
+Robert Joe Johnson, 52, of Rock Springs was arrested July 17 on warrants for alleged shoplifting, less than $1,000; and burglary.

 For a complete jail roster, click on "Records" at www.rocketminer.com.